 “It must be stressed that Jakim and JAIN (state Islamic departments) are the authorities for Malaysian halal certification.
 Each application for Malaysian halal certification must follow the MPPHM or fatwa decisions and related rules used in Malaysian halal certification.

 “So, Jakim will ensure that these beverages do not misuse the Malaysian halal logo on their products,” he was quoted saying.

-US paper the Wall Street Journal reported in 2015 that Malaysia’s non-alcoholic beer market in 2013 was three million litres and was expected to grow to 3.6 million litres in 2106 — a small figure compared to the 11.5 per cent sales in the Middle East and Africa.
+US paper the Wall Street Journal reported in 2015 that Malaysia’s non-alcoholic beer market in 2013 was three million liters and was expected to grow to 3.6 million liters in 2106 — a small figure compared to the 11.5 percent sales in the Middle East and Africa.

-The report also said that fast food chain A&W switched to calling its root beer “RB” in 2013, in order to get the halal certification for all its outlets.
+The report also said that fast-food chain A&W switched to calling its root beer “RB” in 2013, to get the halal certification for all its outlets.

 The issue of halal certification surfaced last October after an executive with US pretzel chain Auntie Anne’s revealed that their application for halal certification had failed due to, among others, concerns over “pretzel dogs” on the menu.